s-h-a-s-h-i-k-a-n-t/iics-projects-portfolio/docs/scd_type2_flag.md

 ---

 ### 🧾 Summary
-This mapping implements a **real-world SCD Type 2 (Flag Method)** using Informatica IICS.
+This mapping demonstrates a **real-world SCD Type 2 implementation** using the **Flag Method**.
-It provides an efficient mechanism for tracking data changes through simple **Active/Inactive flags**,
+It’s ideal for systems that prefer minimal date handling while maintaining full change traceability.
-offering faster lookups, minimal storage use, and clean audit trails for all customer history.
+Designed with clear logic, reusability, and easy debugging in mind — perfect for enterprise-grade ETL pipelines.